Jerusalem (play): 2018 Toronto

-Helmed by Outside the March's Artistic Director Mitchell Cushman, the production's creative team was composed of longtime TCT collaborators Michael Sinclair (stage manager: Speaking in Tongues, 2012/13; Belleville, 2014; Domesticated, 2015; John, 2017), sound designer Richard Feren (The Test, 2011; musical composition: Belleville, 2014) and set designer Nick Blais (Domesticated, 2015).
-Lighting designer André du Toit and costume designer Lindsay Dagger Junkin rounded out the creative team.
-The artistic team also included Outside the March's six Artistic Accomplices from 2018: Nevada Banks, Carly Fawcett, Nicholas LePage, Lucy Meanwell, Rais Clark-Mendes and Calvin Peterson.

 Jerusalem was nominated for six awards in the 2018 Dora Mavor Moore Award, and won in every category: Outstanding Production of a Play, Outstanding Performance by Male in a Principal Role - Play (Coates), Outstanding Performance by an Ensemble, Outstanding Direction (Cushman), Outstanding Scenic Design (Blais), and Outstanding Lighting Design (du Toit).
 The play was also awarded the John Caplan Audience Choice Award.